How technology can prevent child hot car deaths

-“Right now, I’d be preparing,” she said.
+“Right now, I’d be preparing,” she added.
 “Instead, I’m here talking to you,”

-Whitlock-Pryer started the RJ Foundation for Kids after losing her son on July 19th, 2018.
-It’s stated goal is to bring awareness to the importance of child safety.
+Whitlock-Pryer started the RJ Foundation for Kids after losing her son on July 19, 2018.
+Its stated goal is to bring awareness to the importance of child safety.

-“He was my Love-bug, and he was actually my first-borne child.
+“He was my lovebug, and he was actually my firstborn child.
 He was his dad’s little man.”

-The three-year-old died after being left on a daycare bus in northwest Houston for several hours.
+The 3-year-old died after being left on a daycare bus in northwest Houston for several hours.
 According to our sister station KHOU, the temperature inside the bus was 113 degrees.

 “I don’t want to be here,” she said.
 “But what I don’t want even more than that is to allow another family to suffer this unbearable loss like we have.”

-Today, instead of celebrating his seventh birthday, she joins lawmakers and advocates with Kids and Car Safety in pushing to fast-track requirements that new cars be manufactured with occupant detection technology.
+On Thursday, instead of celebrating his 7th birthday, she joined lawmakers and advocates with Kids and Car Safety in pushing to fast-track requirements that new cars be manufactured with occupant-detection technology.

 Cognitive and Neural Science Professor Dr. David Diamond has done extensive research, interviewing parents from all walks of life who had lost a child in a hot car incident.

 "And what I found was a pattern emerged," he said.
-"Something about up that day, the incident was, was different.
+"Something about that day, the incident, was different.
 And there's typically a change in routine."

 He said that when a routine is broken, different parts of the brain can come into competition with each other, putting parents at risk of making a fatal mistake.